-If you feel you are a fit, you can establish an agreement – I would recommend for a set number of sessions and then review.
-Allow enough time and sessions for the person to establish (or get back on track) with at least one habit
+If you feel you are a fit, you can establish an agreement – I would recommend a set number of sessions and then review.
+Allow enough time and sessions for the person to establish (or get back on track) with at least one habit.

-Once you have established that the rapport and relationship is suitable, it’s time to set up a co-coaching agreement.
+Once you have established that the rapport and relationship are suitable, it’s time to set up a co-coaching agreement.